 In addition to the general sanctions listed above, specific provisions in foreign assistance appropriations enacted since 1981 have barred Syria by name from receiving U.S. aid.
-The most recent ban appears in the Foreign Operations Appropriations Act, FY2002 (P.L.
-107-115, January 10, 2002).
-Section 507 bars the obligation or expenditure of funds appropriated under this act for any direct assistance or reparations to seven specified countries, including Syria.
-Section 523 also prohibits indirect assistance or reparations to seven specified countries including Syria; however, it provides for a presidential waiver, which has been exercised routinely on grounds that withholding funds to multilateral development banks and other international organizations and programs under this limitation would be contrary to the national interest.
-Section 527 bans bilateral aid to countries identified as supporting international terrorism.
+The most recent ban appears in the Consolidated Appropriations Resolution, 2003 (P.L.
+108-7, February 20, 2003).
+Section 527 bans U.S. aid to countries identified as supporting international terrorism, while Section 543 bans aid to countries that provide lethal equipment to such countries.

 Section 307 of the Foreign Assistance Act of 1961, amended by Section 431 of the Foreign Relations Authorization Act for FY1994-1995 (P.L.
 103-236, April 30, 1994), requires the United States to withhold a proportionate share of contributions to international organizations for programs that benefit eight specified countries or entities, including Syria.
 Section 512 of H.R.
 5526 (P.L.
 106-429), sometimes known as the Brooke Amendment after an earlier version of this provision, bans assistance to any country in default of to the United States for over a year.
 As of December 31, 1998 (latest figures available), Syria owed the United States \$238 million, mainly in loans under the Commodity Credit Corporation or from the U.S. Agency for International Development (USAID) remaining from the period when Syria received U.S. assistance.

 Drawing on appropriate legislation, U.S. Administrations have imposed detailed trade restrictions on exports to Syria.
 Under Section 6(j) of the Export Administration Act of 1979, trade controls were instituted after Syria was designated as a country supporting international terrorism in 1979, and further controls were imposed after Syrian intelligence was implicated in an abortive airline bombing in 1986.
 At present, the Department of Commerce list 31 categories of exports requiring a validated license for shipment to Syria; these include aircraft, vessels, most vehicles, parts, machine tools, computer equipment, and other high technology goods.
 (Routine exports like foodstuffs are exempt from these controls.)
 Moreover, the Commerce Department generally denies export licenses for dual use equipment or to military end-users in Syria.
-According to news reports, Syria and other countries on the terrorism list were not covered by the Clinton Administration's decision on September 16, 1999, to remove export controls on encryption hardware and software.
-In 2000, Syria ranked 99th among U.S. trading partners, with \$149.6 million in U.S. imports from Syria (mainly mineral oils and fuels, antiques, apparel, spices) and \$219.0 million in U.S. exports to Syria (mainly cereals, machinery, appliances and parts, tobacco).
-These figures represent a moderate increase over 1999 levels (\$95.0 million in U.S. imports from Syria and \$172.7 million in U.S. exports to Syria).
+In 2001, Syria ranked 99th among U.S. trading partners, with \$142.9 million in U.S. imports from Syria (mainly mineral oils and fuels, antiques, apparel, spices) and \$224.7 million in U.S. exports to Syria (mainly cereals, machinery, appliances and parts, tobacco, vehicles, and fabrics).
+These figures represent a slight decrease in U.S. imports from Syria (\$149.6 million in 2000) and a slight increase in U.S. exports to Syria (\$219.0 million in 2000).